DennisCodeInstituteBC/FactFrenzy/README.md

 - Media
 - Acknowledgments
 - User Experience (UX)
-👩🏻‍💻 View an example of a completed user experience section here

 **User Stories**

-**Time System**
+- **Time System**

-As a user, I want a timer for each question so that I can answer within a set time limit, adding a sense of urgency and challenge.
+ - As a user, I want a timer for each question so that I can answer within a set time limit, adding a sense of urgency and challenge.

-**Acceptance Criteria:** Each question should display a countdown timer, and the system should automatically move to the next question or indicate a time-out if the user doesn't answer within the allotted time.
+  - **Acceptance Criteria:** Each question should display a countdown timer, and the system should automatically move to the next question or indicate a time-out if the user doesn't answer within the allotted time.

-**Feedback System**
+- **Feedback System**

-As a user, I want to receive immediate feedback after answering a question so that I can see whether my answer is correct or incorrect.
+ - As a user, I want to receive immediate feedback after answering a question so that I can see whether my answer is correct or incorrect.

-**Acceptance Criteria: **After each question is answered, the system should display a message indicating correctness, along with a brief explanation or additional information related to the answer.
+ - **Acceptance Criteria: **After each question is answered, the system should display a message indicating correctness, along with a brief explanation or additional information related to the answer.

-**Scoring System**
+- **Scoring System**

-As a user, I want to see my points after each question so that I can track how many I have answered correctly.
+ - As a user, I want to see my points after each question so that I can track how many I have answered correctly.

-**Acceptance Criteria:** The user’s current score should be displayed on the screen and updated after each question, reflecting the number of correct answers.
+ - **Acceptance Criteria:** The user’s current score should be displayed on the screen and updated after each question, reflecting the number of correct answers.

-**Username Display**
+- **Username Display**

-As a user, I want to input my username before starting the quiz so that I can see it displayed during the quiz, making the experience more personalized.
+ - As a user, I want to input my username before starting the quiz so that I can see it displayed during the quiz, making the experience more personalized.

-**Acceptance Criteria:** There should be a prompt for users to enter their username before the quiz begins, and the username should be visible on the quiz screen throughout the session.
+ - **Acceptance Criteria:** There should be a prompt for users to enter their username before the quiz begins, and the username should be visible on the quiz screen throughout the session.

 Design
-👩🏻‍💻 View an example of a completed design section here

 Colour Scheme
 - **Primary Colour: Energetic Blue (#3498db)**
 - **Background Colour: Soft Gary (#ecf0f1)**